-RISC, Johannes Kepler University of Linz, Austria kutsia@risc.uni-linz.ac.at
+RISC, Johannes Kepler University of Linz, Austria kutsia@risc.jku.at

-- ► Robinson's unification algorithm was introduced in the context of theorem proving. - Unification: Computational mechanism behind the resolution inference rule.
+- Robinson's unification algorithm was introduced in the context of theorem proving. - Unification: Computational mechanism behind the resolution inference rule.

 - Resolution is a rule of logical inference that allows one from "A or B" and "not-A or C" to conclude that "B or C". - Logically